hito16/oneko-sdl/sdlport/README.md

 Port of X11 oneko to SDL

-I attempted to preserve as much of the original code as possible.

 ## not yet implemented
 * other animals - xneko, the original had only the cat.
-Oneko has multiple cute animals.
+Oneko has multiple animals.
 * cursors - the original version converts the mouse pointer into a mouse or bone.
 Not sure how that translates to an SDL touch device.

 ## Getting Started